Food Revolution Network

 3. Pomegranate Cranberry Sauce

 Using whole cranberries, phytonutrient-rich pomegranate juice, and fresh cinnamon and ginger, Pomegranate Cranberry Sauce will change the way you think about cranberry sauce.
-This sauce side has all the zing of traditional cranberry sauce, plus lots of nutrition from the cranberries, pomegranates, and spices.
-What’s more, no gelatin was necessary to create a sauce that’s perfectly thick!
+This sauce side has all the zing of traditional cranberry sauce, plus lots of nutrition from cranberries, pomegranates, and spices.
+What’s more, no gelatin was necessary to create a perfectly thick sauce!
 (Read: plants are magic all by themselves!)

 4. Lemon Thyme Brussels Sprouts

-Bright lemon paired with earthy thyme make these Brussels sprouts shine on their own as a holiday side.
+Bright lemon paired with earthy thyme makes these Brussels sprouts shine on their own as a holiday side.
 This simple dish will tempt your taste buds, satisfy your belly, and nourish your body.
-Pair it with the Mushroom Gravy for an extraordinary holiday side experience that will make a big (plant-based food) imprint on your guests!
+Pair it with Mushroom Gravy for an extraordinary holiday side experience that will make a big (plant-based food) impression on your guests!

 5. Slow Cooker Cauliflower Mash